newca12/dictionary-builder/README.md

 Example for the english dump:
 http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles-multistream.xml.bz2

-2. Uncompress the fresh downloaded dump somewhere (Take care you need up to 6 Gigas of free disk space)
+2. Uncompress the fresh downloaded dump somewhere (Take care you need up to 7 Gigas of free disk space)

 3. Build the executable : cargo build --release

 4. Edit Setings.toml to indicate the language you choose, where the dump is located and last but not least where the dictionary should be generated.
-(Take care you need some free disk space to store your dictionary)
+(Take care you need at least 4G of free disk space to store your dictionary)

 5. Launch the program : ./target/release/dictionary-builder

 6. Some results :
-From the English dictionary 746879 entries are generated in less than 2 minutes and 3 Gigas disk space are required for the dictionary.
+From the English dictionary 847469 entries are generated in less than 2 minutes and 3.5 Gigas disk space are required for the dictionary.

 That's it.

-### Limitations ###

-The Rust version was not tested on Windows systems.

-### Performance comparaison ###
+## Performance comparaison ##

 Test were done on a modest i7-4600U CPU @ 2.10GHz with SSD.
 The results sound like a joke :